Clarity-Digital-Twin/brain-go-brrr/TUEV.md

 - **chan_ids shape**: Do not batch `chan_ids`.
 EEGPT expects a 1D tensor of length 20; input to EEGPT must be shaped `(B, 20, 1000)` after the mapper.
 Ensure the mapper squeezes the spatial dimension so it outputs `(B, 20, 1000)` before EEGPT.

 ### If BAC Stalls (<0.30 by epoch 10–12)
-- Confirm logs include: natural sampling, normalization disabled, DropPath enabled, effective batch, parity mode.
+- Confirm logs include: natural sampling, normalization disabled, DropPath=0.0 parity, effective batch, parity mode.
 - Exact effective batch 400: try `--batch_size 40` (accum=10) for remaining epochs or in a short follow-up run.
 - Diagnostic scale A/B (debug-only): keep μV scaling, then toggle wrapper normalization on for 5 epochs to test sensitivity to scale; pick the better setting for the next full run.
 - Input sanity log: print min/median/max of `x*1e6` just before mapper on a batch to verify μV magnitudes.